Tuesday, 16 March 2021

 It's based on the

-Beef & Guinness Stew the Blogger first had shortly after arriving in London.
-I fell in culinary love with its deep, dark colour, its intense flavour and its rich thick gravy.
+Beef & Guinness Stew the Blogger first tasted shortly after arriving in London.
+It was culinary love: deep, dark colours, intense flavour and rich thick gravy.
 The meat was so tender it could be cut with a spoon and the vegetables had wonderful texture.

 67 has made the stew hundreds of times since and each time diners have been blown away.